tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/performing_estimation.rst

 Performing the estimation
 =========================

-Having created all the relevant settings for the physical environment (see :ref:`environment_setup`) dynamical model (see :ref:`propagation_setup`), the parameters that are to be estimatd (see :ref:`parameter_settings`), the settins for the observation models (see :ref:`observationModelSetup`) and the actual observations (simulated or real; see :ref:`observationSimulation`), the estimation can be performed.
+Having created all the relevant settings for the physical environment (see :ref:`environment_setup`) dynamical model (see :ref:`propagation_setup`), the parameters that are to be estimatd (see :ref:`parameter_settings`), the settings for the observation models (see :ref:`observationModelSetup`) and the actual observations (simulated or real; see :ref:`observationSimulation`), the estimation can be performed.

 Both a full estimation and a covariance analysis are performed by using the :class:`~tudatpy.numerical_simulation.Estimator` object, which is created as follows:

 .. code-block:: python